cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Inputs:
 - pkS, server public key (n, e)
 - msg, message to be signed, an octet string
-- salt_msg, the salted_msg used for the blinding
+- msg_salt, the 32 octets random salt used to salt the message
 - sig, signature of the salted_msg

 Outputs: